-Monitronics Home Security is currently (2014) the second largest alarm company in America.
+Monitronics Home Security is the second largest alarm company in America, as of 2014.
 Before that, Broadview Security had held the number 2 spot for several years, behind security giant ADT.
 In 2010, ADT acquired Broadview, bumping Monitronics to the second position.

 Maybe you’ve just moved into a home with an existing alarm system from either ADT or Monitronics Home Security.
 Or, you may be considering one of these companies to install a new alarm system for you.
 This page compares the two home alarm companies, to help you decide which one would be a better fit for you.

 Both are large national companies that use many local alarm dealers for installation and service.
 Although you may be monitored by the national company (ADT or Monitronics), you get installation and service from a much smaller alarm company in your area.

 Monitronics home security and ADT both use hardwired